msu-cse-outreach/technovation-book/_sources/1-Intro/standup.rst

 2. What's something you succeeded with today?
 3. What's one thing you're looking forward to learning next week?

-..
-ADD A 6 MIN MUSIC CLIP FOR TIMING THIS??

 Feedback
 ----------